What Happens After an Abnormal Pap Smear?

 • Biopsy to collect a cervical tissue sample for analysis under a microscope

 Performing these tests can help us determine the best treatment strategy.
-Sometimes, that means close observation because unhealthy cells may go away on their own.
+Sometimes, that means close observation because unhealthy cells may go away independently.
 In most cases, this involves more frequent Pap smears.

 We usually recommend a screening process to carefully monitor your cervix moving forward if you have an abnormal Pap result.
 This allows us to closely watch your cervical cells and prevent cancerous growth in the area.